 Denver's population is growing much faster than our supply of housing, and this gap is growing every year.
 With demand growing so much faster than supply, prices have risen dramatically.

-In 2015, the average rent in Denver for a two-bedroom apartment was nearly $1,500--more than many working people can afford.
+The average rent in Denver for a two-bedroom apartment is nearly $1,500--more than many working people can afford.

 The short answer is easy: Denver's affordable housing issues affect everyone.